-Government regulations & funding, on clean air standards, and the urban impact of global warming, hot spots, traffic congestion and changing demographics are driving innovation in the bus industry around the world.
+Government regulations & funding, clean air standards, the urban impact of global warming, hot spots, traffic congestion, and changing demographics are driving innovation in the bus industry around the world.
 India requires an investment of USD $750 billion to achieve its ambitious transformation in urban transportation and supporting infrastructure to meet the above challenges.

 The bus industry, like many sectors of transportation, works to keep up with trends in consumer comfort, convenience and travel patterns.
 With the number of variables that contribute to the evolution of the market, it’s more critical than ever for bus manufacturers to stay a step ahead of the changes.
 By offering cleaner diesels, Hybrid and Electric Bus options.

 TCCI Manufacturing has been servicing the bus market since 2007.
 Just ten years ago, air conditioning was a luxury, far from typical in the industry outside of large touring buses.
 That started to change in the early 2000’s.
 In North America, manufacturers were starting to add air conditioning to school buses, but it has yet to achieve 35 percent penetration.
 In South America, where the mini and midi bus were a primary mode of city transportation, people were willing to pay a little extra to ride air-conditioned buses.